HVAC System Basics for New Homeowners

-- Thermostat for indoor climate control.
+- Thermostat for indoor temperature control.

-Appreciate the Importance of Preventive Maintenance
+Recognize the Importance of Preventive Maintenance

 - Keep all air registers open to maintain proper system balance.